 The advantage of this model is that it is simple and provides a high level of diversification.
-The diversification protects assets and limits exposure to many risks.
+Diversification protects assets and limits exposure to many risks.

-The disadvantage of Merriman’s proposal is that it will only generate gains small.
+The disadvantage of Merriman’s proposal is that it will only generate small gains.
 An investor could miss big share value growth in the S&P 500 or the Nasdaq 100.
 This portfolio could also lock in risks from small caps or REITs.

 5. The Ivy League Stock Portfolio